Hell's Kitchen Season 18 Rookies vs Veterans aired from September 28 2018, to 8th February 2019.

 In March 2019, she moved to Radford University as Executive Chef.

-T opened her first restaurant ina+forbes in August 2019 but this closed during the pandemic.
+T opened her first restaurant ina+forbes in August 2019, but this closed during the pandemic.

-Reviews were excellent prior to the closure.
+Reviews were excellent before the closure.

 T was Executive Chef at Union 41.